Fesmaster/CS321-ProperLaunch/README.md

 	- libqlibcext.so.2
 	- libqlibc.so
 	- libqlibc.so.2
-	    * (all these should also be links, if not present, then copy them from ..../server/lib/libasyncd/lib/qlibc/lib)
+	    * (all these should be raw files, if not present, then copy them from ..../server/lib/libasyncd/lib/qlibc/lib)
 13. Now it should run. go back to step 9 and try again

 ## Setting up auto-updates
+This is completely unnesecary for running the server.

 To do this, you need to edit the cron tab (`crontab -e`) and add a the below line to have it poll TheSpaceDevs once an hour

 `1 * * * * * /path/to/this/repo/localcopy/server/update_database.sh`